 Medical Assistant Certification

-The U.S. Bureau of Labor Statistics (BLS) states that the labor demand for the profession will increase 23 percent through at least 2024, which is much, much faster than average for all other professions combined.
-This is a perfect opportunity for medical assistants to find more responsibility on the job and and be rewarded with better compensation for their efforts.
+Due to the rapid growth of the healthcare industry and the need for qualified workers, now is a perfect opportunity for medical assistants to find more responsibility on the job and and be rewarded with better compensation for their efforts.

 To become a medical assistant, you should earn a certificate or two-year degree in the field.
 This makes you eligible to pursue entry-level jobs in a wide range of healthcare facilities, including doctor’s offices, clinics, hospitals and long-term care facilities.
 You can also take your career to the next level when you pass the exam for professional certification.
 The Certifying Board of the American Association of Medical Assistants (AAMA) has a rigorous testing process, and when you successfully complete it, you earn the right to call yourself a Certified Medical Assistant, indicating to co-workers and potential employers that you take your career responsibilities seriously and do your work well.